- How to help

 Slow! 🐢 This takes between 8-16 minutes, depending on your computer hardware.

-End to End tests test Porter using the cli and are used as smoke tests that should quickly identify big problems with a build that would make it unusable.
+Smoke tests test Porter using the CLI and quickly identify big problems with a build that would make it unusable.

 Short!
-We want this to always be something you can run in about 1-3 minutes.
+We want this to always be something you can run in under 3 minutes.

 When you run